Team-Arroyo/arroyo-deployment/README.md

 ### To run Arroyo

-See our read me [here](https://github.com/Team-Arroyo/Arroyo-main) for instructions on how to bulk re-ingest and query re-ingest using the browser based graphical user interface.
+See our Readme [here](https://github.com/Team-Arroyo/Arroyo-main) for instructions on how to perform a **bulk re-ingest** or **query based re-ingest** using the browser based graphical user interface.

 #### To start Arroyo for the first time
 ```markdown